bmiller-net/Slingbox.Capture/README.md

 1. Open the project in Visual Studio.
 1. Edit `app.config` within Slingbox.Capture.
 1. Under `appSettings`:
-	a.
-Insert the IP address of your Slingbox in the value for key `Slingbox_IPAddress`.
+    1. Insert the IP address of your Slingbox in the value for key `Slingbox_IPAddress`.
-	a.
-Insert the admin password acquired above in the value for key `Slingbox_AdminPassword`.
+    1. Insert the admin password acquired above in the value for key `Slingbox_AdminPassword`.
 1. Build and begin debugging Slingbox.Capture.
 A console window should open and will read `Starting web server...
 FINISHED.
 Press any key to quit.` when ready.
 1. Open VLC.
 1. In the Media menu, click "Open Network Stream".